sajjadGG/book-python/devsecops/good-engineering-practice/pep8.rst

 Cleanup your file
 -----------------
-* Assignment name: Cleanup your file
+* Assignment: Cleanup your file
 * Last update: 2020-10-01
 * Complexity level: easy
 * Lines of code to write: 2 lines
 * Estimated time of completion: 5 min
-* Solution: :download:`solution/cleanup.py`
+* Filename: :download:`solution/cleanup.py`

-:English:
+English:
     .. todo:: English Translation

-:Polish:
+Polish:
     #.
 Install ``pycodestyle``
     #.
 Run ``pycodestyle`` on your last script
     #.
 Fix all errors
     #.
 Run ``pycodestyle`` on directory with all of your scripts
     #.
 Fix all errors

-:The whys and wherefores:
-    * Umiejętność czytania komunikatów
-    * Umiejętność pracy z terminalem
-    * Utrzymywanie konwencji PEP8